Planning and Infrastructure

 - R(on the application of Creed-Miles) v London Borough of Southwark EWHC 853

 - R(on the application of the Forge Field Society) v Sevenoaks District Council EWHC 1895

 - R(on the application of Working Title Films v Westminster City Council

 He has experience in connection with a wide range of infrastructure development and nationally significant infrastructure projects.
 He is currently acting for the promoters of two separate Strategic Rail Freight Interchanges, Northampton Gateway and West Midlands Interchange.
 In addition he is also promoting the Riverside Energy Park on behalf of Corey Environmental Holdings Ltd, as well as promoting a fuel pipeline on behalf of ESSO.
 He previously acted for Thames Water to promote the Thames Tideway Tunnel.
 In this regard he also acted for Thames Water in resisting four sets of judicial review proceedings brought in respect of the DCO, including R (Blue Green Economy) v Secretary of State EWCA Civ 876 and R (London Borough of Southwark) v Secretary of State EWHC 495.
-Previously he promoted the Resource Recovery Facility at Rookery South on behalf of Covanta and acted for Associated British Ports to oppose the grant of consent for a Marine Energy Park adjacent to the Port of Immingham on the Humber Estuary.
+In addition he promoted the Resource Recovery Facility at Rookery South on behalf of Covanta and acted for Associated British Ports to oppose the grant of consent for a Marine Energy Park adjacent to the Port of Immingham on the Humber Estuary.